Meet the Heart Behind the Healing

 The Wilderness That Became My Ministry

-At just fourteen years old, I received a diagnosis that would shape the course of my life: critical endometriosis.
+At just thirteen years old, I received a diagnosis that would shape the course of my life: severe endometriosis.
 It wasn’t entirely shocking—my mother, grandmother, great-grandmother, and aunts had all walked this path before me.
 From that moment, my life became a cycle of pain, surgeries, and unanswered questions.

 By my teens, I was already undergoing regular laparoscopic surgeries just to manage the fast-growing condition.
 Doctors offered little guidance.
 Every visit felt like a loop I could not escape: new prescriptions, more surgeries, more questions, but almost no answers.